Hello! I’m Gareth J M Saunders.

 Following a few years working in textile mills in the Scottish Borders, and with homeless young people in London, I moved to Edinburgh where I read for a Master of Theology in Ministry at the University of Edinburgh, while completing my ordination training with the Scottish Episcopal Church.
 I spent one attachment as student chaplain at HM Prison Edinburgh (aka Saughton).

-I was ordained deacon in 1999 and priest in 2000.
+I was ordained deacon on Saturday 28 August 1999 and priest on Saturday 25 August 2000.
 I served my curacy at St Andrews Cathedral, Inverness, and then three parish churches in Edinburgh (St Salvador’s, Stenhouse; the Church of the Good Shepherd, Murrayfield; and St Ninian’s, Comely Bank) and hospital chaplaincy at the Royal Infirmary, Edinburgh before I moved into full-time web development in 2006.

 I was a member of the National Youth Choir of Great Britain from 1987 to 1997; I am now involved with NYCGB alumni choir on the alumni champions committee.

 Some stuff I’ve made